 Have the group stand in a circle.
 Go around the circle and have each player say their name.
-After everyone has had a turn choose a player to be “it”.
+After everyone has had a turn choose one player to be “it”.
 That player stands in the middle of the circle.
-The player who is “it” points to another player and says “left, right or both”.
-If the player says right the person chosen has 3 seconds to say the person to the rights name.
+The player who is “it” points to another player and says “left, right, or both”.
+If the player says right, the person chosen has 3 seconds to say the person to the rights name.

 Getting to Know Me

 Getting to know me is a fun game that helps kids learn about each other in an easy-to-learn manner.
 Basically, this game focuses on asking questions using a ball to take turns.

 - Have all the kids stand in a circle

 - As a group, think of 5 questions to find out about each other

 - Throw the ball around to each member so and ask the catcher 5 questions

 - What is your favorite color?

 - Name something you are good at?